Tag: cash flow

 Remember, your goal is to leave your primary job.
 With this investment, you can assume you’ll have $833.33 per month available to cover your monthly expenses.
 Not too bad.

-One important note: the 4% rule contemplates that your original investment amount ($250,000) should fund your lifestyle for 30 years.
-Importantly, the assumption behind the 4% rule is that your original investment will likely be fully depleted in 30 years.
+One important note: the 4% rule contemplates that your original investment should fund your lifestyle for 30 years.
+Importantly, there’s a chance your portfolio may be completely depleted after 30 years.

 True, when the market goes up, your account balance goes up.
 The 4% Rule attempts to factors in these up-and-down cycles over a 30 year period.

-However, when you are making constant withdrawals over a long enough period, your account balance will eventually drop to zero.
+However, when you are making constant withdrawals over a long enough period, there’s a chance that your account balance will eventually drop to zero.

 Option 2: You use the $250,000 for a down payment on a rental property valued at $1 million.